paggeo/risc_core/README.md

 This is meant to be done first in C then in a hardare description language (Vhdl or Verilog) and the to run on a FPGA.

+## Test
+To take the test from https://github.com/riscv-software-src/riscv-tests I changed the cross compiler
 ## Basics ideas :
 - 32 bit processor that can handle demical, floating, vector operations
 - out-of-order , 5-stage pipeline, basic memory system